AdnanHaiderAD/Colt/README.md

 CHANGES ADDED By Adnan Haider:

-    EigenDecompositionSparse Class: This implements the Arnoldi Algorithm followed by the implicit Q algorithm to extract     the eigenvectors corresponding with the largest eigenvalues within few iterations while approximating the eigenvectors     associated with small eigenvalues.
-It compute time is much longer than the standard Eigendecomposition class and is ideal for BIG matrices.
+    EigenDecompositionSparse Class: This implements the Arnoldi Algorithm followed by the implicit Q algorithm to extract     the eigenvectors corresponding with the largest eigenvalues within few iterations while only approximating the            eigenvectors     associated with small eigenvalues.
+It compute time is much lower than the standard               		    Eigendecomposition class and is ideal for BIG matrices.

     In the DoubleMatrix2D class: